AtakanTurgut/json/README.md

 # [JSON](#)
-This structure, called Javascript Object Notation, is actually a source-independent file format created for javascript to read data from external sources. <br />
+This structure, called `Javascript Object Notation`, is actually a source-independent file format created for javascript to read data from external sources. <br />
 It is possible to use the JSON file structure in all programming languages.

 ## [Where is the JSON File Structure Used?](#)